wwnorton/style/guides-website/docs/javascript-style.md

   .fail(() => console.log('You have failed this city.'));
 ```

+### Block Spacing
-### Require consistent spacing inside an open block token and the next token on the same line.
+Require consistent spacing inside an open block token and the next token on the same line.
 This rule also enforces consistent spacing inside a close block token and previous token on the same line.

 eslint: [`block-spacing`](https://eslint.org/docs/rules/block-spacing)

 ```javascript